12 Turkish Mezes to Know: Dips, Salads, and Small Plates

 Although high in protein and nutrients, the only way to become fervent about the fava bean is to taste it meze-style.
 The velvety delicate, yet nutty flavor is combined with a hint of fresh olive oil and the enticing taste of onions.

-The hummus-like dish is not only incredibly nutritious but high in fiber also unbelievably delicious.
-Low in fat, high in omega-3s, magnesium, B-vitamins, zinc, and various other minerals that’ll help fight fatigue.
-Not to mention that it pairs perfectly with fish and seafood.
+The hummus-like dish is nutritious, high in fiber, and very good to eat.
+It is low in fat and high in omega-3s, magnesium, B-vitamins, zinc, and other minerals.
+It also pairs well with fish and seafood.

 2. Mercimek köftesi (Red lentil patties)